Rush Hour movies in order

 Average User Score:

-The Rush Hour films are the ultimate comfort food for fans of fast-paced action, sharp humor, and the unlikely chemistry of a buddy-cop duo.
-When rewatching the trilogy, there's only one way to do it right: in chronological order.
-No fuss, no confusion just pure enjoyment of the kung fu, culture clashes, and Carter’s unforgettable one-liners.
+The Rush Hour movies are the ultimate comfort food for fans of fast-paced action, sharp humor, and the unlikely chemistry of a buddy-cop duo.
+When you rewatch the trilogy, the only way to do it right is in chronological order.
+It's all fun and games, with plenty of kung fu, culture clashes, and Carter's classic one-liners to boot.
 Whether you're diving in for the first time or seeking a nostalgic throwback to the days of DVD box sets and cinema outings, this Rush Hour movie marathon never disappoints.
 So grab your popcorn, call that friend who always quotes Jackie Chan, and put the soundtrack on repeat.
-Let’s get started.
+Let's do this!

 Rush Hour (1998)